 If you want the most entertaining option – get a smart trainer or smart bike like the Wahoo KICKR BIKE.

-If you want the most technologically advanced option – get a smart bike like the Wahoo KICKR BIKE.
+If you want the most technologically advanced, premium option – get a smart bike like the Wahoo KICKR BIKE.

-If you want a device that takes up minimal space/is easy to disassemble and store – get a wheel-on trainer like Wahoo’s KICKR SNAP or the KICKR Smart Trainer.
+If you want a device that takes up minimal space/is easy to setup, disassemble and store – get a wheel-on trainer like Wahoo’s the KICKR SNAP.

 If you want the cheapest option – get a low-cost direct-contact exercise bike but be aware that you will most likely have to compromise on smart features and reliability.

-If you want a the most comfortable option – get the KICKR BIKE and adjust the fit setting to the comfort setting.
+If you want a the most comfortable option – get the KICKR BIKE for a fully adjustable fit or KICKR MOVE for a more dynamic ride experience.